- Ashwagandha can improve sleep quality and reduce sleep latency by calming GABA receptors in the brain.

 Ashwagandha is also believed to significantly reduce the cortisol levels in the body.
 For those lucky enough to have a perfectly running Circadian rhythm, cortisol peaks in the morning.

-For those who suffer from insomnia, cortisol levels often peak in the middle of the night.
-This is what makes it so difficult to get back to sleep.
+For most insomnia patients, cortisol levels often peak in the middle of the night.
+This is what makes it so difficult to get back to sleep, sometimes causing sleep disorders.

 But, by taking ashwagandha, you could potentially stop your cortisol levels from peaking and get the peaceful, uninterrupted night’s sleep you’re longing for.

 However, it’s worth noting that you shouldn’t rely on ashwagandha alone as a cure for insomnia.
-Instead, it should be used as part of making changes to your lifestyle in order to improve your sleep.
+Instead, it should be used as part of making changes to your lifestyle to improve sleep quality.

 These changes should include avoiding caffeine, getting plenty of exercise, and making sure there are no light or sound interruptions in your bedroom.